The government agency in a tug-of-war leadership fight

 The agency has also taken legal action against banks, mortgage companies, credit card issuers, payday lenders, debt collectors and others, and extracted billions of dollars in settlements.
 When Wells Fargo was found to have opened millions of phony accounts for its customers, the CFPB fined the bank $100 million, the agency's largest penalty to date.

 The banking industry has viewed CFPB as a thorn in its side, and accused it of overreaching in its regulation of consumer financial activities.
-Cordray lost some notable battles, such as when the GOP-led Congress overturned a regulation that would have allowed customers to ban together to sue their banks in a class action.
+Cordray lost some notable battles, such as when the GOP-led Congress overturned a regulation that would have ensured that customers could band together to sue their banks in a class action.

 THE LEADERSHIP FIGHT